sushantkapare-dev/AWS_Devops_Zero_to_Hero/Docker/Q set1.md

 7. **Logs and Troubleshooting**: Check the logs of the Jenkins container to identify any error messages or issues that occurred during startup.
 Use the `docker logs` command to view container logs.

-8. **User Permissions**: Ensure that the user running the Jenkins Docker container has the necessary permissions to access and modify the required files and directories.

-9. **Jenkins Plugins**: Outdated or incompatible Jenkins plugins can also cause issues.
+8. **Jenkins Plugins**: Outdated or incompatible Jenkins plugins can also cause issues.
 Check the compatibility of the installed Jenkins plugins and update them if needed.

-10. **Security Software**: Sometimes, security software or firewalls on the host machine can interfere with the Docker container's network connectivity.
-Check and adjust any security settings if necessary.

 ## what is docker event?
 In Docker, events refer to notifications or messages that are generated by the Docker daemon (the background service that manages Docker containers and images) to inform users or other systems about various activities and changes related to containers and Docker objects.
 Docker events are part of Docker's monitoring and logging capabilities and are useful for tracking and troubleshooting container-related activities.
 These events can include actions like container creation, container start, container stop, image pulls, and many others.